Purity culture: Purity rings

 Since the 1990s Christian organizations, especially Catholic and evangelical Christian groups, promoting virginity pledges and virginity before marriage, like True Love Waits and Silver Ring Thing, used the purity ring as a symbol of commitment to purity culture.

 History

-Purity culture had been a facet of Christian writing for a while but purity culture as a youth movement took hold in the 1990s.
+Purity culture had been a facet of Christian writing for some time, but purity culture as a youth movement took hold in the 1990s.
 A whole industry selling books, rings, and other products emerged around the movement.
+Specifically, purity culture is heavily promoted by evangelical Christians.
+It has mostly been aimed towards white women.

+Some of the roots of purity culture are in sexism.
+Women are taught to cover up, as men cannot control their sexual desires and urges.
+Some other aspects are rooted in the breakdown of the traditional family structure.
+With the AIDS crisis and teen pregnancy on the rise in the early 1990s, Evangelicals saw traditional family values as threatened.

 The first purity ball was held in 1998.

 Purity culture faded out of popularity after the end of the 2000s.

 Effects and legacy

-Purity culture is largely an American phenomenon although exported abroad by American religious and government groups.
+Purity culture is largely an American phenomenon although it has been exported abroad by American religious and government groups.
 It has also influenced groups like Girl Defined.

+Another way that purity culture can still be seen is in abstinence-only sex education.
+This form of education is heavily emphasized in purity culture.
+Many schools, including religious schools, teach abstinence-only sex education, or put a heavy emphasis on abstinence while teaching.

+Studies on abstinence, premarital sex, and purity culture show various outcomes.
+According to a 2004 peer-reviewed study published in the Journal of Marriage and Family found that women who have more than one premarital sexual relationship have a higher likelihood in the long run of disruptions if ever married, with this effect being the "strongest for women who have multiple premarital co-residential unions".
+Kahn and London (1991) found that premarital sex and divorce are positively correlated.
+Other studies have shown that those who focused on abstinence when they were younger faced anxiety, guilt, and other sexual problems as they became adults.
+Studies have shown that women who grew up in purity culture reported increased feelings of shame and fear around sex.
+A number of studies have found that those who take an abstinence pledge "are more likely to delay sexual involvement, have fewer sex partners, and marry earlier."